(Prayers comes in many form and sense. Picture source: https://www.guideposts.org)

 Many of you, I’m sure, are confused about the underlying philosophy of prayer.
 Consequently, often your prayers are not answered.
 Here, I attempt to provide some insights into the success of prayers.
 To begin with we must understand as to why do we pray?
 There are basically 12 reasons for prayer

 Did he say 12 reasons?
 Wow, that was not much – I could easily think of a million reasons for prayers.

-But after I ran through the 12 reasons, I realized that a prayer does not necessary mean asking God for something like money, car, new camera, new girlfriend, new superhuman powers or new supercomputer for home.
+But after I ran through the 12 reasons, I realized that prayer does not necessarily mean asking God for something like money, car, new camera, new girlfriend, new superhuman powers or new supercomputer for home.
 It never was and I guess in the current age, we may have forgotten why we pray in the first place.
-We forgotten to thank God for things that he has provided us with.
+We forgot to thank God for things that he has provided us with.
 I don’t recall the time when I thanked God for the house, car, family and great job that I have now (and to think about it, it is a good accomplishment compared to some who are still struggling out there).

 So, running over the reasons why we pray, I clicked on the link on how we should pray.
 Gyan Rajhans came up with 7 simple ways to have effective and successful prayers.
-This opened my eyes on how I am going to pray the next time.
+This opened my eyes to how I am going to pray the next time.
 He said this (in summary):-

 1. When you pray just talk to God as a little boy would to a father or mother whom he loves and with whom he feels in harmony.
 Tell Him everything that is on your mind and in your heart (I have been doing that for a long time now – remember the movie Bruce Almighty?
 I often think God as humorous as Morgan Freeman was in the movie).

 2. Talk to God in simple everyday speech.
 He understands every language.
 (This is a big relief because I been having some trouble remembering the mantras that I picked up from my buddy priest although my buddy did mentioned that God knows English)